picarro/sam-foup-public/README.md

 Contents
 --------

-This repository contains Picarro software components that are shared with Brooks Automation as part of the SAM FOUP project.
+This repository contains Picarro software components that are shared with collaborators as part of the SAM FOUP project.
 This includes:

 * [proto](proto): gRPC/ProtoBuf Interface Definition files.
 * [releases](releases): Installable Debian package, `picarro-sam`.